You are here

 The library's Citing Sources guide contains links to other special citations styles used within disciplines.

 A "citation" is the information used to trace a book, article, or web page from a referral back to the original published source.
-A citation is also a means of giving credit to individuals for their creative and intellectual works when those ideas support or influence others' research.
-Citations are found in the bibliographies of articles and books, in databases, and often in online sources that are dependent on research, such as Wikipedia.
+A citation is also a means of giving credit to individuals for their creative and intellectual works when those ideas support or influence your research.
+Citations are found in the bibliographies of articles and books, in databases, and often in online sources that are dependent on research.

 A bibliography is an organized list of sources (journal articles, books, government documents, websites, etc.) on a specific subject area.
 Citations in this organized list include the bibliographic information of each source, such as the author, title, and publication information.